Cobb County weather forecast for Saturday August 27

 Tuesday

-Showers and thunderstorms likely, mainly after 2 p.m.
-Partly sunny, with a high near 88.
-Chance of precipitation is 60 percent.
+A 50 percent chance of showers and thunderstorms, mainly after 3 p.m.
+Mostly sunny, with a high near 89.

 Tuesday Night

-Showers and thunderstorms likely, mainly before 8 p.m.
-Mostly cloudy, with a low around 71.
-Chance of precipitation is 60 percent.
+A 50 percent chance of showers and thunderstorms, mainly before 9 p.m.
+Partly cloudy, with a low around 71.

 Wednesday

-A 50 percent chance of showers and thunderstorms.
-Mostly sunny, with a high near 89.
+A 30 percent chance of showers and thunderstorms after 3 p.m.
+Mostly sunny, with a high near 87.

 Wednesday Night

-A 30 percent chance of showers and thunderstorms.
-Partly cloudy, with a low around 71.
+A 30 percent chance of showers and thunderstorms, mainly before 9 p.m.
+Partly cloudy, with a low around 68.

 Thursday

-Showers likely and possibly a thunderstorm.
-Mostly sunny, with a high near 87.
-Chance of precipitation is 60 percent.
+A 20 percent chance of showers and thunderstorms.
+Mostly sunny, with a high near 86.

 What was the climate like in the latest reporting period?